-In Sitges for example, the Patronato de Deportes organizes after school sports clubs “Pre-sport” or football or basketball, and the various AMPAs organize activities such as extra English, theatre, extra maths etc. There are also lots of other after school activities such as gymnastics, ballet, music etc organized by private enterprises.
+In Sitges for example, the Patronato de Deportes organizes after school sports clubs “Pre-sport” or football or basketball, and the various AMPAs organise activities such as extra English, theatre, extra maths etc. There are also lots of other after school activities such as gymnastics, ballet, music etc organised by private enterprises.

 In pre-school you usually accompany your child to the classroom door so you see the teacher every day and can make a quick comment – although it’s not always so easy if you are not confident in Spanish or Catalan and there are lots of other pushy mums around.
 You can ask for an interview with your child’s teacher if you want a more in-depth chat.
 Some schools have a school diary where you can jot down odd remarks and the teacher can let you know if there are any problems.

 At around 8 or 9 the school usually starts setting “controls” which are internal tests in various subjects .
 The Generalitat (Catalan Government) now do regular testing at various stages of education to monitor general standards in Maths, Catalan and English.